Malta in the Junior Eurovision Song Contest 2008

-Malta selected their Junior Eurovision entry for 2008 through Junior Eurosong, a national final consisting of 16 songs.
-The winner was Daniel Testa, with the song "Junior Swing".
+Malta was represented at the Junior Eurovision Song Contest 2008 with the song "Junior Swing", written and performed by Daniel Testa.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry for the contest through Junior Eurosong 08, a national final consisting of 16 songs.

 Before Junior Eurovision

 Junior Eurosong 08

-Junior Eurosong 2008 was the national final format developed by PBS to select the Maltese entry for the Junior Eurovision Song Contest 2008.
+Junior Eurosong 2008 was the national final format developed by Public Broadcasting Services (PBS) to select its entry for the Junior Eurovision Song Contest 2008.

 Competing entries

 Artists and composers were able to submit their entries between 7 and 8 August 2008.
 Artists were able to submit up to two songs, however, they could only compete with one song in the national final.
 PBS received 74 entries, and 36 songs were selected to compete in the semi-finals.

 Semi-finals

 Two semi-finals took place on 9 and 11 September 2008, each featuring eighteen entries.
 Sixteen entries qualified for the final on 13 September 2008.
 Six juries (consisting of four adults and two kids) evaluated the songs during the shows and each jury had an equal stake in the final result.
 A seventh set of votes were the results of the public televote, which had a weighing equal to the votes of a single jury.
 The six members of the jury that evaluated the entries during both the semi-finals consisted of: